thurstonsand/scala-cass/README.md

 ### Update

 Use case classes to model the data to update.
-For update, 2 case classes are used -- one to specify the query parameter, and one to specify the data to update.
+For update, 2 case classes are used -- one to specify the query, and one to specify the data to update.

 ```scala